Hub-of-all-Things/doc/source/index.md

 ### Listing available Types

 You might want to check what Types have been already created before defining a new one.
-To list all available Types, you should have `/type/type` in your GET request.
+To list all available Types, you should make a GET request to `/type/type` endpoint.
 The response of each Type will contain some additional information, i.e. its ID and times when it was created as well as updated.
 > Example of listing all available Types:

 ``` shell